Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Methodology: OGPAL

 where $\mathbf{e}_h$ and $\mathbf{e}_t$ are the complex-valued embeddings of the head and tail entities, $\mathbf{e}_r$ is the relation embedding, and $\overline{\mathbf{e}_t}$ denotes the complex conjugate of $\mathbf{e}_t$.
 This formulation captures both symmetric and asymmetric relational patterns, which is essential for representing causal links in manufacturing processes.

 Although semantic relationships are learned through ontology-guided embeddings, causal reasoning must also respect the sequential flow of manufacturing processes.
 To this end, we introduce an order-aware scoring function into the training objective.
-For each triplet, we define a distance $d(h, t)$ between the head process $h$ and tail process $t$, based on their relative order in the process flow:
+For each triplet, the head and tail failure entities are first mapped to their associated manufacturing processes through the \textit{happens\_At} relation.
+We then define the distance \(d(h,t)\) between the corresponding processes based on their relative order in the process flow:

-where $k$ is a small constant for overlapping processes.
+where $k$ is a constant number of steps between processes.
 The distance $d(h,t)$ captures whether the head process occurs before, during, or after the tail process.
 We then define the order-aware scoring function as follows:

-where $\alpha$ is a decay factor, and $\beta$ is a penalty weight for unknown relations.
+where $\alpha$ is a decay factor, and $\beta$ is a penalty weight for unknown relations in $happens\_At$.
 The function $s_{order}(d)$ encourages the model to assign higher scores to triplets that conform to process order and penalizes those that contradict it.
 This ensures that predictions remain consistent with the logical progression of manufacturing operations.

 The overall training objective combines the ComplEx scoring function with the order-aware component.
 The final score for a triplet is given by:

 where $\lambda$ is a hyperparameter that balances the influence of process order.
 The model is trained using binary cross-entropy loss with logits.
 This objective encourages high scores for observed (positive) triplets and low scores for artificially generated negative triplets.
 The negative samples are obtained by randomly corrupting the tail entity for each positive triplet.